arturolegovich/Entware-ng-secondlife/README.md

 Feel free to [ask for new packages](https://github.com/Entware-ng/Entware-ng/issues) or report any bugs you've found.

 Now, we have openssl 1.1.1g patched for Russian gost 2012 and openvpn 2.4.7 for most old build.
 I rebuild many programs from entware-ng, but, i lose source repo (.
 Now, I make new repo, with my new brain )).
-A do not known how make automation, if you know how git-automation-build work, teach me please? i'l make greatest automation build-test documentation free-linux servers, without paying.
+A do not known how make automation, if you know how git-automation-build work, teach me please? i'l make greatest automation build-test documentation for free-linux servers, without paying.